 - Global View.
 An illustration of all site-to-site VPN tunnels available across all FTDs onboarded to your tenant.
-Open the VPN page and click Global View button in filter panel.
+Open the VPN page and click Global View button in the filter panel.

 - Diagram View.
 An illustration of only the site-to-site VPN tunnels associated with the FTD you selected.
 Open the VPN page and click Diagram View in the filter panel.